wvuweb/cleanslatecms-liquid-docs/05-getting-started-guide/index.md

 # Getting started guide

-**TODO:** This page has only three mentions of Radius on it.
-Change "Radius" to "Liquid/Radius" for those three places and this page is done.
+**NOTE:** This page has three references to Radius/Liquid.
+No other changes are necessary.